spoud/kafka-training-practice/kafka-exercises/6.2-java-avro-clients/README.md

 # Bonus

 * Stop the producer and keep the consumer running
-* Send a message to the topic `employees-avro` using the following command:
+* Send a message to the topic `employees-avro` using the following commands:
+  * `docker-compose exec broker bash`
-  `kafka-console-producer --topic employees-avro --bootstrap-server localhost:9092`
+  * `kafka-console-producer --topic employees-avro --bootstrap-server broker:29092`
-  Then type a string, such as "employee" and hit enter to send the message.
+  * Then type a string, such as "employee" and hit enter to send the message.
 * What happened to the consumer when it tried to deserialize this message?